iamthefrogy/frogy2.0/README.md

 - Completed ✅ ~~Self-contained HTML output is generated now.
 So no need to host a file on web server to access results.~~
 - Completed ✅ ~~To add all DNS records (A, MX, SOA, SRV, CNAME, CAA, etc.)~~
 - Completed ✅ ~~Consolidate the two CDN charts into one.~~
+- Completed ✅ ~~Added PTR record column to the main table.~~
-- Solve screen jerk issue.
+- Solve the screen jerk issue.
 - Identified abandoned and unwanted applications.

 ## Installation